hexbatch/apple-core/core-docs/step-3-remotes/remote-overview.md

 Missing data in the remote response is ok

-## state and cache
+## cache

+Caches are used when there is more remote calls than allowed, if cache not enabled, or empty, then this remote activity will end up in error

 The caches are stored via implemetation decision.
 They store and return data based on the cache keys.
-The cache keys can also contain the attribute, action, element, type,set,set parent guids that are involved in the call, if one wants to partition the cache along these lines
+The cache keys can only contain predefined keys for the attribute, action, element, type, user  guids that are involved in the call, if one wants to partition the cache along these lines.
+Its optional to include one or many

 The live-by timeout applies for each set of input params in the cache.

-When the remote responds, if there are any matching from_server rules names, that are the same as the cache keys, or any matching context guids, then those keys are updated.
+When the remote responds, then if caching is enabled, the cache for that remote will be set/replaced with a string made up on the ref ids denoted in the cache keys
-Each cache part is totally replaced by the new stuff.

 ## auth